openmole/ssh-hub/README.md

 └────┴───────────────┴─────────────────┴─────┴────┘
 ```

-Here all the ssh connections are ok, and all the tests are ok.
+Here all the ssh connections are ok, and all the service called MC is running fine on all servers.

 ## Features